 The financial information contained in this report for Cuesuper members has not been individually audited, however this information does form part of the full financial statements for NGS Super.
-The Annual Trustee Report to members (Part 1) provides details of the full financial statements for NGS Super (refer to www.ngssuper.com.au/forms-and-publications/).
+The Annual Trustee Report to members (Part 1) provides details of the full financial statements for NGS Super (refer to www.ngssuper.com.au, then select Super Members > Fact Sheets, Reports & PDS > Annual Report).